Why do we Italians eat “La Colomba Pasquale” at Easter?

 Symbol of Peace: The name “colomba” means "dove" in Italian.
 The bird is a universal Christian symbol of peace and the Holy Spirit.

-Biblical Connection: It references the dove that returned to Noah’s Ark with an olive branch, signalling the end of the Great Flood and God’s reconciliation with humanity.
+Biblical Connection: It refers to the dove that returned to Noah's Ark with an olive branch, signifying the end of the Great Flood and God's reconciliation with humanity.

 Springtime Celebration: Unlike the winter-heavy Panettone, the Colomba is often associated with the first outdoor picnics of spring and Easter Monday gatherings.